Trusted WordPress tutorials, when you need them most.

 You and your visitors won’t be able to see a difference on the front end of your website, but search engine bots will now have the ISBN, GTIN, or MPN details for the products.

-Method 2: Add GTIN, ISBN, & MPN Schema to Your WooCommerce Store
+Method 2: Add Product Schema Directly to WooCommerce Products

-If you want to add GTIN, ISBN, or MPN schema markup in your WooCommerce store, then you can use this method.
+If you want to add GTIN, ISBN, or MPN schema markup in your WooCommerce store, then this method is for you.

-You can easily add the schema markup for ISBN, GTIN, and MPN using the All in One SEO (AIOSEO) plugin, which is the best WordPress SEO plugin on the market.
+You can easily add these identifiers using the All in One SEO (AIOSEO) plugin.

 First, you need to install and activate the AIOSEO plugin.
 For detailed instructions, you may want to see our step-by-step guide on how to install a WordPress plugin.